mapossum/spa/week10/README.md

 2. Very useful functions
   1. Con (conditional statement) basically an if-then statement.
   2. Arithmetic operations
-  3. Set Null (assigns a no data value to an area)
+  3. IsNull (assigns a no data value to an area)
 3. arcpy.sa
   1. You can run almost every function in python
   2. WATCH OUT: arcpy.env extent and cell size ussually need to be set or results won't be right (Also watch out for No Data)